sophiabeluli/event-role-manager/README.md

 - `npm run main` to start the application

 You can add new slash commands by following the example in `src/commands/utility/user.ts` (the bot setup guide also shows you how).
 Make sure to export it in `src/commands/index.ts` and re-register with `npm run register` before testing or it won't work!

+## Contributing to this Repo
+Feel free to contribute and help make this bot better with bug fixes, new features, etc!
+- You can report bugs or request new features for yourself or others to work on in the issues tab.
+- Make pull requests (PRs) to merge into dev or another feature branch.
+- ***Please do NOT make a PR that merges into main.*** I will automatically deny it.
+This bot automatically manages roles, which means it can cause some havoc.
+I will be testing code on dev before pushing to prod to ensure there's no issues.